serverfarmer/sf-backup/README.md

 ### Backup target directory

-All backups are first created in local directory, by default in `/backup` (it can be configured using `local_backup_directory` function in `scripts/functions.custom` inside Server Farmer main repository.
+All backups are first created in local directory, by default in `/backup` (it can be configured using `get-local-backup-directory.sh` script inside Server Farmer main repository.

 This directory acts as a temporary directory, and also contains 3 subdirectories: `daily`, `weekly` and `custom`.
 Temporary archive is created in `/backup`, and when finished, moved to eg. `/backup/daily`.